 - Centenary Pass (2018 season only: three aircraft draw the number “100” in coloured smoke, while the remaining six perform a topside pass underneath in Delta)

-- Spaghetti break / Magnum break (nine-ship downwards bomb burst into the landing pattern; only performed at airports where no crowd is present)
+- Spaghetti break / Magnum break (nine-ship downwards bomb burst into the landing pattern; only performed when landing at airports where no crowd is present)

-- Typhoon break (conventional one-sided break into the landing pattern, sometimes flown following a loop; aircraft pass in Big Battle and peel away at 2 second invervals during a flyby)
+- Typhoon break (conventional break into the landing pattern; aircraft pass along the runway in Big Battle and peel away at 2 second invervals to turn onto the downwind leg)

 - 26th March 1969: A pilot is killed when his jet hits trees during a practice display